PhiLhoSoft/css-in-js-perf-tests/README.md

 (style overload) Styles common to several classes go to classes added to all corresponding elements.
 (classes overload) Detects identical classes that are merged.
 (nested) Manages pseudo-classes and media queries.
 (complex) Does auto-prefixing.
+Handles globals, nested limited to immediate children.

 #### free-style

 (simple) Doesn't remove a non-used class.
 Generates class names like `f1lzwo7y`.
+Can generate `originalName_f1lzwo7y` for debugging purpose.
 (style overload) Different classes with a common style are kept as is.
 (classes overload) Detects identical classes that are merged.
 (nested) Manages pseudo-classes and media queries.
 (complex) Doesn't do auto-prefixing.
 Handles globals.
-Can detect identical styles: `.fkhqkdz .button,.fkhqkdz .counter{color:yellow;padding:8px 12px}`
+Detect identical sub-styles: `.fkhqkdz .button,.fkhqkdz .counter{color:yellow;padding:8px 12px}`

 #### glamor